Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 **Processing the html response**

 With the page successfully returned, we now need to process the text it contains into the data we want.
 This is not a trivial exercise.
-It is possible to search through and find things, but there are a range of tools that can help with processing HTML and XML data.
+Web pages are typically written in a "maarkup" language called Hyptertext Markup Language (HTML).
+This language tells the web browser how to display the content on that web page such as making a piece of text bold or in italics, creating numbered lists, or showing images.
+When we use Python to retrieve a webpage, the code results in giving us the html text.
+We then have to process this text to extract the content that we care about.
+There are a range of tools in Python that can help with processing HTML data.
 Among these one of the most popular is a module called BeautifulSoup^[Python features many useful libraries; BeautifulSoup is particularly helpful for webscraping.] [@bsoup], which provides a number of useful functions for this kind of processing.
 The module documentation provides more details.

 We need to check the details of the page source to find where the information we are looking for is kept (see, for example,